 Background checks are valid for one year from the application date, and must be renewed for each coach and volunteer before being assigned to the team's roster.

-Coaches will not be rostered or issued practice fields without a cleared, valid RMA.
+Coaches will not be given access to player rosters or issued practice fields without a cleared, valid RMA.

 Sudden Cardiac Arrest Awareness